aucontraire/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 * 0-print_list_integer.py: function that prints all integers of a list
 * 1-element_at.py: function that retrieves an element from a list like on C
 * 2-replace_in_list.py: function that replaces an element of a list at a specific position
+* 3-print_reversed_list_integer.py: function that prints all integers of a list, in reverse order